textpattern/textpattern.github.io/tags/article-id.md

 <txp:article_id />
 ```

-The @article_id@ tag is a __single__ tag which returns the numeric ID of the article being displayed.
-This number will also be reflected as a part of the article permanent URL if it has been chosen as the 'Permanent link mode' in the "Preferences administration panel":../administration/preferences-panel.
+The `article_id` tag is a __single__ tag which returns the numeric ID of the article being displayed.
+This number will also be reflected as a part of the article permanent URL if it has been chosen as the 'Permanent link mode' in the [Preferences administration panel](../administration/preferences-panel).

 ## Attributes